raybellis/draft-bellis-dnsop-session-signal/draft-bellis-dnsop-session-signal.md

 regardless of which was the "client" and "server" in the usual DNS sense.
 The term "sender" may apply to either an initiator or responder.

+The term "session" in the context of this document means the exchange of DNS messages over a single connection using an end-to-end transport protocol
+where:

+- connections are long-lived
+- either end of the connection may initiate requests
+- message delivery order is guaranteed
+- it is guaranteed that the same two endpoints are in communication for the entire lifetime of the session.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{!RFC2119}}.